HonnDJG/Academic-Reference-Manager/README.md

 ## Hashing used:

+> **MAKE SURE YOU RUN HASHING BEFORE NPM INSTALL!**

 hashing is saved into shasum.txt in the root folder.

 ```
 find . -iname "*.js" | shasum -a 256 > shasum.txt